Bagan, Myanmar. February 1, 2017

 That doesn’t mean that I’m going to bungee jump next month (zero interest) or not wear a helmet on a bike.
 But when you are taking a chance on yourself, when you are living at the edge between what makes you comfortable and what scares you, you have to take risks.

-I’m proud of myself for even being able to have this outlook after having spent so many years focusing on the worst in situations, in other people, and in my choices and myself.
 Next time, I’ll be better prepared with motorbike lessons and a helmet.
 But, there will definitely be a next time.

 Existential or medical questions are always welcome!